lfknudsen/ls_plus/README.md

 # LS Plus

 A minimal alternative to the `ls` command which properly sorts the output alphabetically, puts a border between columns, separates files and directories, and shows only the most important information (to me).
-Written in C. Tested on (GNU/)Linux.
+Written in C. Tested in a zsh shell on (GNU/)Linux.

 ## Use
 Open your favourite terminal emulator and type in the `lsp` command.